Knowledge Hub

 Unsuccessful FCA authorisation application?
 Your trouble-shooting guide

 Obtaining authorisation from the Financial Conduct Authority (FCA) can be a crucial step in the life of your financial services business.
-So how should you handle circumstances where an initial application for FCA authorisation has been unsuccessful?
+But what happens if your initial application for FCA authorisation has been unsuccessful, and what can you do about it?
 Read this essential guide for helpful tips on how to deal with a disappointing application outcome.

-If you need further support, Harper James’ financial services solicitors are on hand to assist with all aspects of your journey to FCA authorisation, including preparing or updating your application and overcoming any problems which may arise.
+If you need further support, our financial services solicitors are on hand to assist with all aspects of your journey to FCA authorisation, including preparing or updating your application and overcoming any problems which may arise.

 Why is FCA authorisation important?